 The Kennet & Avon Canal towpath provides a continuous Public Right of Way from Reading to Bristol.
 Continuing improvements to the towpath seek to provide a wide, safe and accessible surface and trouble-free walking conditions.
 From Reading to Great Bedwyn the local railway service provides good access to many parts of the canal.
 Details of the services can be obtained from www.thameslinkrailway.com Rail access returns between Trowbridge, Bradford on Avon, Bath and Bristol with services provided by Wales & West www.walesandwest.co.uk

 Bus services with access to the canal between Reading and Newbury are provided by Reading Buses www.reading-buses.co.uk.
 Wiltshire Bus provides services in the central area with the ‘Wigglybus’ service providing access to several of the more remote villages in the Vale of Pewsey.
 BadgerLine www.firstbadgerline.co.uk serves the West Wiltshire, Bath and Bristol areas.

 NATIONAL RAIL ENQUIRIES on 08457 48 49 50

 Timetable leaflets, booklets and maps for public transport services in Wiltshire can be obtained by ringing Wiltshire County Council on 01225 713000 or by emailing firstname.lastname@example.org

 Many people enjoy fishing, either from their boat or from the bank.
-Fishing is permitted along the length of the Kennet and Avon canal, which has a good stock of Skimmers, Bream, Tench, Roach, Rudd, Perch, Gudgeon, Pike and a few Carp.
+Fishing is permitted along most of the length of the Kennet and Avon canal, which has a good stock of Skimmers, Bream, Tench, Roach, Rudd, Perch, Gudgeon, Pike and a few Carp.